Skip to main content

 Conclusion

 The oak timber price per cubic meter depends on type, grade, and moisture content.
-While oak is more expensive, its durability and premium quality make it a smart long-term investment.
+While oak is more expensive than many common softwoods, its durability and premium quality make it a smart long-term investment for projects where longevity and appearance genuinely matter.
+Taking a little time to understand what drives the price — and what to look for when buying — can help you get the right material without overpaying.